mavas/tensorflow-certificate/README.md

 # tensorflow-certificate

-This repository contains recent notebooks for my work on completing the official TensorFlow certification.
+This repository contains recent notebooks for my work on completing the official TensorFlow certification:

 > On my first _**ever**_ visit to the web page at www.TensorFlow.org/certificate, I remember being ecstatic to see that there was **finally** an official certification for the technology, and I began working on achieving it.
-I did research and scholarship to verify _**all of the content**_ and _**all of the work**_ required to pass the exam, without actually taking the exam and paying the fee, and then did that work, and this repository is the result.
+I did research and scholarship to verify _**all of the content**_ and _**all of the work**_ required to pass the exam, _without_ actually taking the exam and paying the fee, and then did that work, and this repository is the result.

 <!---## The official TensorFlow Certificate is gold here